 Twenty-first century commerce depends on the unencumbered flow of data around the globe.
-At the same time, however, individuals everywhere are clamouring for governments to do more to safeguard their personal information, especially in the wake of Edward Snowden's explosive revelations last summer regarding government snooping.
+At the same time, however, individuals everywhere are clamouring for governments to do more to safeguard their personal data, especially in the wake of Edward Snowden's explosive revelations in 2013 regarding government snooping.
 A prominent outgrowth of this global cacophony has been reinvigorated regulatory focus on cross-border data transfers.
-The Russian Parliament made headlines in July 2014 by adopting a bill that requires companies transmitting the electronic communications of Russians over the internet to store copies of the data for a minimum of six months in databases located within the Russian Federation.
-While this is an extreme example of 'data localisation', the Russian bill is not alone in its effort to create impediments to the free flow of data across borders.
+Russia has made headlines because it enacted a law, set to take effect in September 2015, that requires companies to store the personal data of Russians on servers in Russia.
+While this is an extreme example of 'data localisation', the Russian law is not alone in its effort to create impediments to the free flow of data across borders.
 The Safe Harbor framework, which has been a popular tool used to facilitate data flows from the EU to the US for nearly 15 years, has recently come under attack as well, primarily as a result of the PRISM scandal.
 These attacks have raised challenging questions regarding the future of the Safe Harbor framework.